grafana/grafana/docs/sources/datasources/influxdb.md

 # Using InfluxDB in Grafana

-Grafana ships with very a feature data source plugin for InfluxDB.
+Grafana ships with very feature rich data source plugin for InfluxDB.
 Supporting a feature rich query editor, annotation and templating queries.

 ## Adding the data source
 ![](/img/docs/v2/add_Influx.jpg)